-While veneers are often made of stain-resistant materials, they can be susceptible to staining over time, especially if they are made of composite materials.
+When it comes to dental veneers, many patients are concerned about whether they can stain over time.
+While veneers are often made of stain-resistant materials, they can be susceptible to staining, especially if they are made of composite materials.
 Research shows that porcelain veneers don't discolor or stain easily, but those made with composite resins do.
-But guess what?
-Porcelain veneers yes or almost, anyway.
-Dental porcelain is highly stain resistant, meaning your veneers will maintain the same bright, beautiful white shade for years after application.
+But the good news is that porcelain veneers are highly stain resistant, meaning your veneers will maintain the same bright, beautiful white shade for years after application.